-To review, these variables cover specific forms of repression, mostly related to state sanctioned killing: mass killings, mass repression, genocide, politicide, executions, negative-sanctions, or one sided government killings.
+These variables cover specific forms of repression, mostly related to state-sanctioned killing: mass killings, mass repression, genocide, politicide, executions, negative-sanctions, or one-sided government killings.
 The standard of accountability likely affects the documentation used to code these variables as well.
-However, unlike the CIRI, PTS, Hathaway, and ITT data projects, the event-based variables are not direct categorizations of documents but rather, are binary indicators that are coded 1 if sufficient documentary information exists in the historical record to support such a categorization.
+However, unlike the CIRI, PTS, Hathaway, and ITT data projects, the event-based variables are not direct categorizations of documents but rather are binary indicators that are coded 1 if sufficient documentary information exists in the historical record to support such a categorization.
 For the standards-based variables, the documents are directly categorized.
 Because the documents are never updated or revised, the standards-based variables are rarely updated.
 For the event-based variables, documentary evidence is taken from multiple sources and used to look for evidence that a particular type of repressive event occurred.
-If new documentary evidence emerges about a specific type of repressive event, the categorized value for the country-year unit is updated.
+If new documentary evidence emerges about a specific type of repressive event, the categorized value for the countryyear unit is updated.
 Thus, these are fundamentally distinct categorization processes.
 The first categorization process relies exclusively on the content from the individual country-year report.
-The second coding process instead relies on a set of documents and, for many of the variables considered in this paper, is updated and repeated when new information enters the historical record.
-The event-based categorization process is therefore able to potentially address variation in the underlying documentation processes that generates information because these variables are each based on set of different documents and are updated periodically.
+The second relies on a set of documents and, for many of the variables considered in this paper, is updated and repeated when new information enters the historical record.
+The eventbased categorization process is therefore able to address variation in the underlying documentation processes that generates information because these variables are each based on set of different documents and are updated periodically.
 The standards-based coding process cannot directly account for this variation.

-To clarify, Fariss (2014) does not argue that mass killing are recorded more accurately than other forms of violations in any particular documentary source, when that documentary source is produced.
+Fariss (2014) does not argue that mass killing are recorded more accurately than other forms of violations in any particular documentary source, when that documentary source is produced.
 Rather, the distinction between standards-based and events-based variables in Fariss (2014) is about how the documentary evidence is used to create categorical data.
-Specifically, Fariss (2014) distinguishes between the direct categorization of the documentary evidence (standards-based variables) and the broader use of documents to find evidence of a specific type of event.
-It need not be the case that large scale events are recorded more accurately in the historical record than other violations because evidence for many repressive events does not necessarily enter the historical record as they are occurring (Davenport and Ball, 2002; Krüger et al., 2013).
-It is therefore important to continue to update the historical source material used to create event-based categorical variables as all of the events-based coding teams have done a various points in time (e.g., Eck and Hultman, 2007; Harff, 2003; Harff and Gurr, 1988; Rummel, 1994; Taylor and Hudson, 1972; Taylor and Jodice, 1983).
+Fariss (2014) distinguishes between the direct categorization of the documentary evidence (standards-based variables) and the broader use of documents to find evidence of a specific type of event.
+It need not be the case that large scale events are recorded more accurately in the historical record than other violations because evidence for many repressive events does not necessarily enter the historical record as they are occurring.
+It is therefore important to continue to update the historical source material used to create event-based categorical variables as all of the events-based coding teams have done a various points in time (e.g., Eck and Hultman 2007; Harff 2003; Harff and Gurr 1988; Rummel 1994; Taylor and Jodice 1983).
 The difference between the specification of the constant standard model and the changing standard model presented in Fariss (2014) is based on the difference in how these two types of variables are categorized.
 The standard of accountability is likely changing all of the documentary evidence used by the different coding teams but the event-based variables are categorized using many sources and updated over time, which helps to account for bias from particular sources.
 This makes the event-based variables suitable to act as a baseline for comparison with the standards-based variables that do not share this feature.

-2.2 The Concept of Physical Integrity Rights: One or Two Dimensions?
+The Concept of Physical Integrity Rights: One or Two Dimensions?